dracula/texshop/INSTALL.md

 5. All ready to go!

 #### Inclusion in Texshop
-We are hoping that Dracula will be included in the next version of Texshop!
-Please watch this space for more info!
+As of version 4.69, Dracula is included as a color scheme for TeXShop!